Public vs External Functions in Solidity

 external is that is does not care for the internal calls.

-So if you know you know the function api only allows for
+So if you know the function you create only allows for

-external go for it.
+external calls, go for it.
 It provides performance benefits and you will save on gas.